-Video Resume: Will It Help You Get Hired Faster?
+Video Resume: Will It Help You Get Hired Faster in 2024?

 It’s true employers can learn more about job applicants via social media profiles or other searches before they are even called for an interview.
 Deciding whether or not to create and send access to a video resume depends on the company, job, recruiter, and candidate.